chamois-d-or/poc-repo/README.md

 ## Disclaimer
 This project is made to test out Prismic, Slices used in this project are subject to Tailwind UI license : https://tailwindui.com/license
+Images used in this project are from unsplash.com, please find unsplash license here : https://unsplash.com/license

 -------